Entergy Texas has restored service to nearly all 40,000 customers that lost power during Tropical Storm Imelda.

 More than 400 additional workers have been requested to assist Entergy Texas, Inc. in restoring power to customers after Imelda dumped more than two feet of rain on Southeast Texas.

-Significant rainfall and flash flooding continue to affect Entergy’s service territory.
-Jefferson, Orange, Galveston, Liberty, Chambers and Montgomery counties have been the most affected, with some areas receiving more than 20 inches of rain in the past day along with thunderstorms.
-As of 9 a.m. approximately 37,000 customers are without power.
+Significant rainfall and flash flooding continue to affect our service territory.
+Jefferson, Orange, Hardin, Harris, Galveston, Liberty, Chambers and Montgomery counties have been affected, with some areas receiving more than 30 inches of rain in the past 24 hours.